subarnasaikia/subarnasaikia/README.md

 ### 🤝 Let's talk if you're working on:

-Personal AI memory · Audio ML · Low-resource NLP · Dev tools that compound · Production LLM systems · Anything where the bar is "actually works at scale"
+GenAI · Personal AI memory · Low-resource NLP · Dev tools that compound · Production LLM systems · Anything where the bar is "actually works at scale"

 📬 Open to roles, collabs, and good conversations.